Michigan GOP leader calls Capitol riot a ‘hoax from day one’

 The siege of the Capitol stunned the world as hundreds of Trump supporters ransacked the building to try to stop the certification of Joe Biden’s victory.
 Five people died, including a police officer.

-A message seeking comment about the recording was left for Shirkey on Tuesday.
+Jon Smith, the Hilldale County GOP’s secretary, told The Associated Press that he recorded the hour-long conversation with a phone in his pocket.
+It was unclear whether Shirkey knew he was being recorded.
+Hillsdale County is one of three counties Shirkey represents in the Senate.

-Jon Smith, the Hilldale County Republican Party’s secretary, told The Detroit News that he recorded the hour-long conversation but wasn’t certain whether Shirkey knew he was being recorded.
-Hillsdale County is one of three counties Shirkey represents in the Michigan Senate.
+Senate Minority Leader Jim Ananich, a Flint Democrat, said “it is past time to accept the facts.
+On Jan.
+6, 2021, there was an insurrection at the U.S. Capitol.
+Republicans need to decide for themselves if they are going to hold their leaders accountable for spreading lies.”